OpenTTD/nml/README.md

   Minimal version is 3.2.
 Python 2 is not supported.
 - `python image library`
-  For install options see https://pillow.readthedocs.org/installation.html#simple-installation
+  For install options see https://pillow.readthedocs.org/installation.html#simple-installation Minimal version is 5.2.
+Older versions are not supported.
 - `ply`
   Downloadable from http://www.dabeaz.com/ply/